JohnathanMarkSmith/JQueryValidation/README.md

 checkout the project from github.

     git clone git@github.com:JohnathanMarkSmith/JQueryValidation.git
-    cd JQueryValidation.git
+    cd JQueryValidation
     mvn tomcat7:run

-Then open http://127.0.0.1:8080/index.jsp in your browser
+Then open http://localhost:8080/JQueryValidation/ in your browser

 If you have any questions please email me at john@johnathanmarksmith.com